Estimating Driver Personality Traits from On-Road Driving Data: Method

 \subsection{Feature extraction}

-For each road type and segment, statistics (mean, median, variance, maximum, kurtosis, and skewness) are calculated and used as features for prediction models.
-In total, the numbers of features are 17051 for the arterial road, and 905 for the intersection data (missing features are removed).
+For each road type and segment in Section \ref{Method}, statistics (mean, median, variance, maximum, kurtosis, and skewness) of each sensor in Table \ref{tab:in-vehicle} are calculated and used as features for estimation models.
+In total, the numbers of features are 17051 for the arterial road and 905 for the intersection data (missing features are removed).
+The differences in the features for the arterial road and the intersections are the location and intervals, where driving data are collected.

-We predict cognitive function, DSQ, and WSQ using driving sensors.
+We estimate cognitive function, DSQ, and WSQ using driving sensors.
 Regression is performed for cognitive function, and classification is performed for DSQ and WSQ because the scores of cognitive function are continuous values and the scores of DSQ and WSQ are discrete values.
+The input features are the same for estimation models of cognitive function, DSQ, and WSQ.